stackrox/stackrox/scanner/decisions/0002-local-scanning-with-scanner-v4.md

 | GetImageComponents      | Indexer/CreateIndexReport  | Retrieve the inventory of artifacts and details on the image content. |
 | GetImageVulnerabilities | Matcher/GetVulnerabilities | Retrieve the matching vulnerabilities for the components provided.    |

 Although `GetImageVulnerabilities` and `Matcher/GetVulnerabilities` are similar, there is a crucial difference between them. `Matcher/GetVulnerabilities` was specifically designed to retrieve the index report to be scanned from a separate service or storage, similar to how [Clair is implemented](https://github.com/quay/clair/blob/main/httptransport/matcher_v1.go#L116).
 On the other hand, `GetImageVulnerabilities` accepts a list of components in its payload.
-In order to fully utilize the clear separation between Indexer and Matcher in Scanner V4's design, changes need to be made to Central.
-This includes Sensor's ability to handle Index Reports and Scanner V4's capability to retrieve or access reports that are generated in the secured cluster.
+In order to fully utilize the clear separation between Indexer and Matcher in Scanner V4's design, changes need to be made to Scanner V4, Central and Sensor.
+This includes Central and Sensor ability to handle Index Reports, and also Scanner V4's capability to access reports that are generated in the secured cluster.

 ## Decision

 Scanner V4's Matcher will accept a new parameter in `GetVulnerabilitiesRequest` to support local scanning.
 This parameter will allow clients to provide the `v4.IndexReport` for scanning.
-The Matcher will then verify if the report components are available.
+The Matcher will then verify if the report components are available in the request.
 If not, it will retrieve them from the `Indexer`.

 Example: